 Previous GeneCards Identifiers for TRIM9 Gene

 The protein encoded by this gene is a member of the tripartite motif (TRIM) family.
 The TRIM motif includes three zinc-binding domains, a RING, a B-box type 1 and a B-box type 2, and a coiled-coil region.
 The protein localizes to cytoplasmic bodies.
 Its function has not been identified.
 Alternate splicing of this gene generates two transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRIM9 Gene

 TRIM9 (Tripartite Motif Containing 9) is a Protein Coding gene.
-Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.
-An important paralog of this gene is MID1.
+An important paralog of this gene is TRIM67.

 UniProtKB/Swiss-Prot for TRIM9 Gene

 E3 ubiquitin-protein ligase which ubiquitinates itself in cooperation with an E2 enzyme UBE2D2/UBC4 and serves as a targeting signal for proteasomal degradation.
 May play a role in regulation of neuronal functions and may also participate in the formation or breakdown of abnormal inclusions in neurodegenerative disorders.
 May act as a regulator of synaptic vesicle exocytosis by controlling the availability of SNAP25 for the SNARE complex formation.